 Still, "Takk Og Farvel; Tida Er Blitt Ei Annen" represents a natural progression from what the debut album showcased: proper FOLK METAL with roots in the blacker side of the extreme Metal genres.
 "Takk Og Farvel; Tida Er Blitt Ei Annen" has been launched on all streaming services October 26th.

 Online FDR download with full resolution cover art at Bandcamp has been started as Digital Release on October 26th, 2016.
-Physical format CD and limited edition CD in collaboration with Pest Productions and METALMESSAGE • Global PR is provided, official release date is scheduled for July 15th, 2017.
+Physical format CD and limited edition CD in collaboration with Pest Productions and METALMESSAGE • Global PR was officially released on September 21st, 2017.

 The goal of MYRKGRAV has always been to create a natural fusion between Scandinavian Folk music and extreme Metal.
 Whilst perhaps being an overly ambitious goal, "Takk Og Farvel; Tida Er Blitt Ei Annen" further strengthens the Folk music elements of MYRKGRAV, without negating its extreme Metal roots.